siberianfox/g2wiki/Alarm-Processing.md

 - Stop spindle (unconditionally)
 - Turn off coolant (unconditionally)
 - Flush queued planner moves and any commands in the serial buffer
 - Reject new action commands (gcode blocks, SET commands, and other actions) until the shutdown is cleared.
 Non-action commands are still processed (GETs) so the system can be inspected during a shutdown.
+Rejected commands are responded with a 205 status code: STAT_COMMAND_REJECTED_BY_SHUTDOWN
 - Motor power management remains in effect, although the machining cycle is now over.
 Motors that are "always on" will remain energized, as these motors may require power to avoid crashing.
 It is the responsibility of the external Estop system to determine is power is still applied to these motors.
 - Generate a JSON exception report indicating the SHUTDOWN state and the input channel or command line that invoked the shutdown